Seattle Bucket List: 75 Things to Do in the Emerald City

 view of the Space Needle in Seattle from below against a clear blue sky

-The Space Needle is one of the best things to see in Seattle.
+The Space Needle is one of the most iconic buildings in the world.

 3. First Starbucks